danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0102 (en).md

 "Uh… I think you’re asking the wrong pony.
 I don’t know much about this magic stuff, Twilight."

 "Any opinion right now could be helpful.
 I don’t know either.
-If Vainilla wanted to catch us quickly, he’d have made the barrier much smaller."
+If Vanilla wanted to catch us quickly, he’d have made the barrier much smaller."

 "Uhmm, makes sense...", Rainbow Dash replied hesitantly, then turned a serious gaze skyward.
 After a brief silence, she said, “Hey, Twilight, why don't we blow up this barrier with the usual rainbow beam?".